 Albin spent the 2004 season as offensive coordinator and running backs coach at North Dakota State, helping the Bison to an 8-3 record and No. 25 national ranking in their first season at the Division I-AA level.
 NDSU finished the season averaging 378.5 yards of total offense, including 192.4 on the ground, and had four offensive players named first-team All-Great West Football Conference.

 Albin served with Solich at Nebraska from 2000 to 2003.
 He started with the Cornhusker program as a graduate assistant, a position he held for three seasons before being promoted to running backs coach and passing game coordinator for the 2003 season.
-Work-ing with the Nebraska tight ends as a graduate assistant, Albin helped Tracey Wistrom earn third-team All-America status in back-to-back seasons.
+Working with the Nebraska tight ends as a graduate assistant, Albin helped Tracey Wistrom earn third-team All-America status in back-to-back seasons.

 Prior to his stint at Nebraska, Albin was the head coach at Northwestern Oklahoma State for three seasons, winning the NAIA national championship in 1999 with a 13-0 record.
 He was named NAIA Football Coach of the Year by Rawlings and American Football Coach Magazine as the Rangers recorded their first undefeated season in history.
-Six of his play-ers earned NAIA All-America honors.
+Six of his players earned NAIA All-America honors.
 Albin’s three squads improved every season going from 5-5 in 1997 to 7-3 in 1998.

-He earned Oklahoma Intercolle-giate Conference Coach of the Year honors twice for his work with the men’s track program, leading them to back-to-back league titles.
+He earned Oklahoma Intercollegiate Conference Coach of the Year honors twice for his work with the men’s track program, leading them to back-to-back league titles.
 Albin got his start in coaching at Northeastern State (Okla.) in 1989 where he won two conference titles as an assistant football coach and two more as head of the men’s track program.

-As a player, Albin was a first-team All-Oklahoma Intercollegiate Conference selection as a wide receiver in each of his final three seasons as a member of the Northwestern Okla-homa State squad.
+As a player, Albin was a first-team All-Oklahoma Intercollegiate Conference selection as a wide receiver in each of his final three seasons as a member of the Northwestern Oklahoma State squad.
 He added to those honors by becoming the first Rangers’ player to earn All-District IX status three times.

+Albin received his bachelor’s of science in business administration from Northwestern Oklahoma State in 1989 and a master’s of science from Northeastern State in 1991.
 A native of Woodward, Okla., Albin was born on Sept.
 13, 1965.
 He and his wife, Brooke, have two children - daughter Tori, and son Treyce.